node-xyz/node-xyz.github.io/_pages/getting.started.md

 MiddlewareStack : [Function, Function, Function, ... , Function]
 ```

-As an example, Whenever that a request is received and parsed in Transport Layer, the Service repository layer.
+As an example, Whenever a request is received and parsed in Transport Layer, a middleware function will pass it to the Service repository layer.
 This action will happen in the last function placed in the last index of CallReceiveMiddlewareStack in Transport layer.

+> Due to the fact that critical actions such as passing a request object to the upper/lower layer or passing a request out to the HTTP layer happen in middleware, it is crucially important to be very careful with them.
+Specifically, some middlewares are placed in xyz by default.
+They should remain in their place, unless you have a good reason to remove them.

+As an example, as mentioned above, the middleware placed between Transport layer and Service-Repository layer has such initial state:

 ```
 // Initial state of CallReceiveMiddlewareStack